COVID-19 advice: Please follow current government advice and check opening times before travel.

 Also visit St. Fiachra’s Garden, designed in 1999 by Martin Hallinan, and the Horse Museum (including a tribute to Arkle, the greatest steeplechaser ever).

-Self guided tour of the Japanese Gardens, Saint Fiachra’s Garden and Horse Museum (special leaflet guide available).
+The tour of the Japanese Gardens, Saint Fiachra’s Garden and Horse Museum is self-guided (a special leaflet guide is available).

 Irish National Stud, Tully, Kildare.